vmartinez-MED-Endava/DictionaryExercise/README.md

 </ul>

 The classes showing these validations are :
-- <Strong>RecursiveDictionaryTest</Strong>:  implements a Divide and Conquer approach
+- <Strong>RecursiveDictionaryTest</Strong> : validates Divide and Conquer approach
-- <Strong>HistogramDictionaryTest </Strong>:  which implements the Letters Frequency approach
+- <Strong>HistogramDictionaryTest </Strong>:  validates the Letters Frequency approach

 ### Results